-5.0 ARCHAEOLOGICAL WORK METHOD STATEMENT
+6.0 ARCHAEOLOGICAL WORK METHOD STATEMENT

-5.1 INTRODUCTION
+6.1 INTRODUCTION

-The study site once hosted the original courses of both Cottage and Throsby Creeks but is now characterised by 19th and 20th century land reclamation.
-The available historical documentation does not indicate development on the study site other than an early 20th century railway line in the study area.
+The study site once hosted the original courses of both Cottage and Throsby Creeks but is now characterised by nineteenth and twentieth century land reclamation.
+The available historical documentation does not indicate development on the study site other than an early twentieth century railway line in the study area.
 However, this absence of evidence is not necessarily evidence of absence.
-Therefore, the archaeological potential that the study site is characterised largely by the former creek courses and reclamation fills which have the potential to retain undocumented structures, remains of an early 20th century railway line and former services.
-Reclamation fills may contain unexpected relics such as, sea walls, wharves, and whole maritime vessels.
+Therefore, the archaeological potential of the study site is characterised largely by the former creek courses and reclamation fills which have the potential to retain undocumented structures, remains of an early twentieth century railway line and former services.
+Reclamation fills may contain unexpected relics such as sea walls, wharves, and whole maritime vessels.